GorgonCryoEM/gorgon-hello-feedstock/README.md

 To manage the continuous integration and simplify feedstock maintenance [conda-smithy](http://github.com/conda-forge/conda-smithy) has been developed.
-Using the ``conda-forge.yml`` within this repository, it is possible to regenerate all of this feedstock's supporting files (e.g. the CI configuration files) with ``conda smithy regenerate``.
+Using the ``conda-forge.yml`` within this repository, it is possible to re-render all of this feedstock's supporting files (e.g. the CI configuration files) with ``conda smithy rerender``.

 Terminology